ramlaxman/Tech-Writer-Portfolio/Branded Content/Propose Your Own Job Role.md

-# How to Propose Your Job Role
+# How to Propose Your Own Job Role

 Recently I've applied at one of education oriented company of Maharashtra state government.
 It's been a great experience to propose your own job role for such a esteemed position.